(reading time: 1 hour, 26 minutes)

 Bobat protested, but Nayth told him to shut his mouth.
 The tilefolk wore a baggy pair of black pants with numerous folds, so his captain searched the pockets one by one.
 Out came a few wads of lint, a couple counterfeit tiles, a wide-branched stethoscope meant for the armpit-ears of tilefolk, and an end of black twine.
 Nayth’s hand stopped on the twine.
 He pulled.

 Both crews watched in anticipation as the string slowly grew out of the pocket.
-Nayth’s grip tightened when something stuck on the lip of the cloth.
-He yanked.
+Nayth’s grip tightened when something stuck on the lip of the cloth, so he yanked.
 The foot of one of his workers slipped and they nearly fell from the wall.
 Nayth raised his hand to see how the object caught the light of the florent.
 The prism sparkled.
 Rob’s piece of the Reflecting Path, still on its original twine.
 Nayth shoved Bobat’s shoulder violently with his free hand, sending the tilefolk stumbling toward Teal, leaving him stranded in the gulf between the two halves of the Mop.

 “What’s the meaning of this Mr. Fwindr?”
 Nayth growled.
 “You wanted to use it to take back our plunder, fine, but you didn’t inform me?
 We’re your brothers and sisters!
 Powdr over there has never been one of us.
 She was always too snug in Rob’s sheets and sails to know what it was like to be a soldier of his, but we did.
 It makes sense to leave her out, to steal back what’s ours from the woman who never dirtied herself over it, but me?
 I’m your captain.
 I’m the man holding the Mop!”
 Bobat sneered.